Axon-Shield/blog.github.io/_posts/2025-09-10-we-forget-that-cyber-defense-is-hard-apologies.md

 ### Acknowledging Limitations
 We should be honest about:
-- **Inherent risks**: Some risks cannot be eliminated, only managed
+- **Inherent risks**: Some risks cannot be eliminated
+  - only managed
 - **Resource requirements**: The true cost of effective cybersecurity
 - **Time requirements**: How long it takes to build effective security programs
 - **Skill requirements**: The expertise needed for effective implementation